hnykda/tutos/docs/source/RPi.rst

 Introduction
 ----------------

-After 3 months of using RPi, I decided to make this tutorial for same people as I'm - who looks for easy, understandable way to make RPi as awesome as possible.
+After 8 months of using RPi, I decided to make second version of this tutorial for same people as I'm - who looks for easy, understandable way to make RPi as awesome as possible.
+Several things have changed since last realease of this tutorial, so I decided to rewrite some parts and also to delete some parts which are not necessary today.

 In this tutorial I will walk you through whole process of making from Raspberry Pi secure, reliable, efficient, fast and easy to maintain